ralphcomplido/accounting-app/docs/getting-started/api-response-model.md

 ## HTTP Codes

-LightNap tries to return `200 OK` codes for all responses handled by the .NET Core pipeline.
+LightNap tries to return `200 OK` codes for all responses handled by the .NET pipeline.
 This makes it easier for API consumers, like the Angular front-end, to process responses without having to focus on the various ways errors can be returned and interpreted.
 In other words, API consumers can expect `200 OK` responses back from all API requests unless there is an error that results in the pipeline not being invoked.

 The main exceptions are: